mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

     - offworlders (+0)
   - Routine: None
   - Help:  Can arrange appointments with most high officials:  [[#^Ofc31|31]],  [[#^Ofc32|32]],  [[#^Ofc33|33]], [[#^Ofc34|34]], [[#^Ofc35|35]], [[#^Ofc36|36]]
-    - Help in arranging the appointment also grants a (DM -1) in dealing with the official.
+    - Help in arranging the appointment also grantsa (DM -1) in dealing with the official.
 Each official counts as a separate favor.
   - Report to Tukera:  6+
   - IES: 38A
 - Clerk in the Consulate Visas Section (lC) ^Ofc43